 Coarctation of the Aorta is a congenital heart defect (CHD).
 Our hearts are comprised of four chambers, two upper chambers called atria, the right atrium and left atrium, and two lower chambers, the right and left ventricles.
 The ventricles are the heart’s pumping chambers; blood from the heart flows into the Great Arteries- the Aorta and the Pulmonary Artery.
 The left ventricle pumps blood rich in oxygen through the Aorta to the body and brain, while the right ventricle pumps oxygen-poor blood out through the Pulmonary Artery to the lungs.
 The Aorta runs upward toward the head then turns downward toward the body, to form the Aortic Arch.
 The part of the aorta below the arch is called the Descending Aorta; it supplies blood to the lower body and legs.

 During fetal life, a small vessel called the ductus arteriosus allows blood flow from the pulmonary artery to be directed to the descending aorta.
-In coarctation of the aorta, a narrowing forms along the vessel that constricts (limits) blood flow.
+In coarctation of the aorta, a narrower section forms along the vessel that constricts (limits) blood flow.
 This narrower portion of the aorta can occur anywhere, but most often it is found just past the arch, in the descending aorta.
 The type of coarctation is defined by its location in relation to the ductus arteriosus.
-The narrowing limits the blood flow to the lower part of the body and the heart has to pump harder to get past this “bottleneck”.
+The narrowing limits the blood flow to the lower part of the body and the heart must pump harder to get past this “bottleneck”.
 In addition, other types of CHD may be diagnosed along with CoA.
 The most common is a ventricular septal defect, or VSD.
 A VSD is an opening in the septum, the wall of muscle that separates the two ventricles of the heart.
 This opening allows blood from the two sides of the heart to mix.

 How does a CoA happen?